unltdnetworx/ioBroker.energymanager/README.md

 2. Grab the values out of the your energymanger.[x]-object.

 ## Requirements
-* E.ON Aura energymanger or Solarwatt MyReserve energymanger
+* E.ON Aura energymanger, Solarwatt MyReserve energymanger or other kiwigrid-powered device

 ## Changelog

+### 0.1.1
+* dropdown for the managertype was deleted, because it also works with solarwatt without special configuration.

 ### 0.1.0
 * bugfix in translationfiles, deleted from npmignore.